Star Brewery, Vancouver, WA - image

 History of the Star Brewery (1890-1915)

-and its successors:
+and its successor:

 The Star Brewery was a successor to one of the earliest brewing enterprises in the Washington Territory.
 It was originally John Muench's Vancouver Brewery, established in 1856, near Fort Vancouver.
 A young, immigrant brewer from Germany, Henry Weinhard, joined Muench for about six months and then went across the river to a settlement that would eventually become the city of Portland.
 Here he started his own brewery, but the settlement was growing too slowly, and he shut down his brewery and returned to Fort Vancouver.
 In 1859, Weinhard bought the Vancouver Brewery from Muench.